kallerosenbaum/grokkingbitcoin/readme.md

 translations were successfully made using this tool.

 Apart from the `.po` files you also need to edit all images that contains textual content.
-The `.ai` files are Adobe Illustrator files that probably need to be edited in Adobe Illustrator.
-Maybe the open source alternative Inkscape can be used too, but I've yet to investigate this at depth.

-Note, I'm looking into converting all image files into SVG instead, to make the images more usable in open source tools like Inkscape.
+I recommend using the open source tool Inkscape to edit the .svg images.

 ### Build translation